-Mustangserver provides a REST-API for the java based Mustangproject.
+Mustangserver (manual) provides a REST-API for the java based Mustangproject.

 Documented in OpenAPI, the Swagger Editor can be used to generate Clients in 56 programming languages.